Cyclist challenges and mountain walks

 Alpe d’Huez ski resort

-During the winter Alpe d’Huez village is a well known and lively ski resort with excellent skiing facilities, plenty of sunshine, entertainment.
+During the winter Alpe d’Huez village is a well known and lively ski resort with excellent skiing facilities, plenty of sunshine and entertainment.

 The church (built in 1969) is something special and worth a visit, certainly if you are interested in modern architecture.